elliotrodriguez/jsissuetracker-improved/README.md

   - ... lots more items.

  # Can I Make Changes To This?
 ABSOLUTELY.
 Please fork and extend.
 I would like to get to extending this little app, because it is a good example of creating a JS application without standing up a framework, but if you get to it before I do, just submit a PR.
-Note that there are 34 forks and no PRs in the (original repo)[https://github.com/seeschweiler/jsissuetracker], with no other contributors in the last 2 years, so rather than fork and wait for a merge that might never happen, I decided to create my own repo.
+Note that there are 34 forks and no PRs in the [original repo](https://github.com/seeschweiler/jsissuetracker), with no other contributors in the last 2 years, so rather than fork and wait for a merge that might never happen, I decided to create my own repo.